ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   If ``True``, SpotMAX will fit a 3D gaussian curve to the spots intensities.
   This will result in more features being computed.
-These features are described in the :ref:`spotfit-features` section.
-To determine which pixels should be given as input to the fitting procedure for each spot, SpotMAX will first perform a step called spotSIZE.
+These features are described in the :ref:`spotfit-features` and :ref:`spotfit-coords` sections.
+To determine which pixels should be given as input to the fitting procedure for each spot, SpotMAX will first perform a step called SpotSIZE.

   Starting from a spot mask that is half the size of the minimum spot size, SpotMAX will grow the masks by one voxel size in each direction.